 Mastering the numerous Medicare Physician Fee Schedule 2020 changes on your own can be overwhelming, and leave you open to costly mistakes.
 But you don’t have to do it alone, coding expert and educator, Kim Huey, MJ, CHC, CPC, CCS-P, PCS, CPCO, COC, can help.

-On Thursday, December 19th at 2 pm ET, during her live online training, Kim will walk you through how to identify the Medicare Physician Fee Schedule 2020 changes that will most impact your practice.
+During her online training, Kim will walk you through how to identify the Medicare Physician Fee Schedule 2020 changes that will most impact your practice.
 After attending this training, you’ll fully understand what you need to do before the January 1, 2020 deadline to improve your compliance and make sure you get paid more of what you deserve.

 Medicare Physician Fee Schedule 2020 Changes Training